ssk2706/LLM-Based-PDF-ChatBot/README.md

 This project is designed to make it easier for users to extract information from PDF documents and engage in dynamic conversations, creating an efficient and user-friendly way to access and interact with PDF content.

+This chatbot also remembers the context of previous quetion to answer next one (Can see on one of the screenshot)

 When I started working on the project I didn't had access to OpenAI API so sticked with models available on HuggingFace.
 It gives good results but just takes so much time for embedding and retriving answers.